 3.4 Conclusions

 Here we presented a ballistocardiogram method for detecting resting apneic heartrate in cetaceans using accelerometers.
 We validated the method in a controlled setting with simultaneous ECG and in a field setting by confirming expected physiological patterns.
 As accelerometer tags have been deployed on many cetacean species for multiple decades, this method may be applied to mine existing datasets and better understand how heartrate scales with body size and other biological factors.
+Current IMU tag designs limit BCG analysis to motionless periods, but future dimple- or limpet-style tags could reduce acceleration noise, boost the signal-to-noise ratio, and make the method more widely applicable.
 Even as the field of physio-logging progresses with new hardware innovations, this method demonstrates that computational advances can still derive new insights from traditional sensors.

 4 Acknowledgements